abiyasa/marko-dom-node-bugs/README.md

 # Marko Bugs

-This repo demos Marko component bugs we experienced.
+This repo is a place to reproduce DOM node bugs on [Marko](https://markojs.com/) component.

 ## Install